trinodb/trino/presto-docs/src/main/sphinx/connector/redis.rst

 With the Redis connector it's possible to further reduce Redis key/value pairs into granular cells provided the key/value sting follow a particular format.
-This process defines new columns that can be further queried from Presto.
+This process defines new columns that can be further queried from Trino.

 A table definition file consists of a JSON definition for a table.
 The name of the file can be arbitrary, but must end in ``.json``.